-Item 402(u) of the SEC's Regulation S-K, which was mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires disclosure of the ratio of the annual total compensation of our CEO to our median employee's annual total compensation.
-The ratio disclosed below is a reasonable estimate calculated in a manner consistent with item 402(u).
+Item 402(u) of the SEC's Regulation S-K (the "SEC Regulation"), which was mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires disclosure of the ratio of the annual total compensation of our CEO to our median employee's annual total compensation.
+The ratio disclosed below is a reasonable estimate calculated in a manner consistent with the SEC Regulation.